mitchac/argo-workflows/cue/create-argo-batch/README.md

-### Merge SRA accessions into Argo workflow template and run on argo
+### Merge SRA accessions into Argo workflow template and submit to Argo

 Install yq >= 4.15 from..